 Paul Pressler, who led conservative SBC push and later faced abuse allegations, dies at 94

-Paul Pressler, a former Texas judge who altered the Southern Baptist Convention twice, first when he led a fundamentalist takeover of the nation’s largest Protestant denomination and second when he faced sexual abuse allegations, died June 7.
-He was 94.
+Paul Pressler, a former Texas judge who altered the Southern Baptist Convention twice, first when he led a fundamentalist takeover of the nation’s largest Protestant denomination and second when he faced sexual abuse allegations, has died at 94.

 His death was confirmed by an obituary posted by the Geo.
 H. Lewis & Sons Funeral in Houston.
 His death, just three days after his 94th birthday, was first reported by Baptist News Global, an independent site devoted to Southern Baptist news.